isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2021-04-10-New-Registration-Scheme-And-Notification-Requirements-10-Apr-2021.md

 - **<u>New applications</u>** – The application fee for new entrants will be reduced from S$140 to S$120.
 - **<u>Renewal</u>**  – Regulated dealers are no longer required to pay a renewal application fee.
 This will be factored into the registration fees.
-- **<u>Registration</u>** – Registration fees for new applicants and renewal applications where the <u>net price</u> (Inclusive of GST) of every precious stone, precious metal, precious product or asset-backed token that is <u>or is to be</u> sold by the registered dealer is less than S$2,000 apiece, will be SS$250 per outlet per year.
+- **<u>Registration</u>** – Registration fees for new applicants and renewal applications where the <u>net price</u> (Inclusive of GST) of every precious stone, precious metal, precious product or asset-backed token that is <u>or is to be</u> sold by the registered dealer is less than S$2,000 a piece, will be SS$250 per outlet per year.
 Otherwise, it will be S$350 per outlet per year.
 See table below for schedule.
 - **<u>Registration period</u>** – New registrations and renewals will be valid for one (1) year.
 - **<u>Transition period</u>** – Regulated dealers who have a valid registration before 10 April 2021, will continue with their registration until expiry.